myriadrf/LimeSDR_GW/docs/docs/HiperSDR_44xx.rst

 AFE79xx
 ^^^^^^^

-This module implements the AFE7901 PHY for transmitting and receiving digital IQ samples.
-**TBD**
+This module is part of LimeDFB and more details can be found in :external+limedfb:ref:`afe79xx <docs/afe79xx/readme:afe79xx>` description.
+It interfaces with TI JESD IP to exchange sample data with the AFE7901 chip.
+It also performs resampling, clock domain crossing and aligns the data for proper integration with other LimeDFB modules.

 .. _LimeTop_module: